VIDEO: Black bear surprises Nicholas County principal at school dumpster

 “Who says principals don’t deserve hazard pay????” the Nicholas County BOE said in a Facebook post accompanying the video.

 There is no word at this time how the bear ended up in the dumpster.
-WOWK 13 News has reached out to the school board to learn more details about the incident.
+Nexstar’s WOWK has reached out to the school board to learn more details about the incident.